Evaluating Perspectival Biases in Cross-Modal Retrieval: Abstract

 \section{Abstract}

 Multimodal retrieval systems are expected to operate in a semantic space, agnostic to the language or cultural origin of the query.
-In practice, however, retrieval outcomes systematically reflect perspectival biases: deviations shaped by linguistic prevalence and cultural associations.
-We study two such biases.
-First, prevalence bias refers to the tendency to favor entries from prevalent languages over semantically faithful entries in image-to-text retrieval.
-Second, association bias refers to the tendency to favor images culturally associated with the query over semantically correct ones in text-to-image retrieval.
-Results show that explicit alignment is a more effective strategy for mitigating prevalence bias.
-However, association bias remains a distinct and more challenging problem.
-These findings suggest that achieving truly equitable multimodal systems requires targeted strategies beyond simple data scaling and that bias arising from cultural association may be treated as a more challenging problem than one arising from linguistic prevalence.
+In practice, however, retrieval outcomes systematically reflect perspectival biases: deviations shaped by linguistic \textbf{prevalence} and \textbf{cultural} associations.
+We introduce \textbf{the Cross-Cultural, Cross-Modal, Cross-lingual Multimodal (3XCM)} benchmark to isolate these effects.
+Results from our studies indicate that, for image-to-text retrieval, models tend to favor entries from prevalent languages over those that are semantically faithful.
+For text-to-image retrieval, we observe a consistent \emph{``tugging effect''} in the joint embedding space between semantic alignment and language-conditioned cultural association.
+When semantic representations are insufficiently resolved, particularly in low-resource languages, similarity is increasingly governed by culturally familiar visual patterns, leading to systematic association bias in retrieval.
+Our findings suggest that achieving equitable multimodal retrieval necessitates targeted strategies that explicitly decouple language from culture, rather than relying solely on broader data exposure.
+This work highlights the need to treat linguistic and cultural biases as distinct, measurable challenges in multimodal representation learning.